Pediatric Echocardiography Z-Score Calculator

 Dilated cardiomyopathy:

-- Target of medical therapy is to reduce LV dimensions (LV reverse remodeling); success indicated by Z-score trending downward over weeks to months
+- Target of medical therapy is to reduce LV dimensions (LV reverse remodeling); improvement in LVFS and reduction in LVEDD Z-score within the first year after diagnosis are associated with better long-term outcomes

 Hypertrophic cardiomyopathy: